This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hair loss or vision loss

-- Coughing up blood, or you have bloody bowel movements
+- You are coughing up blood, or you have bloody bowel movements.

-- Confusion and noticing changes in the way you think
+- You are confused and notice changes in the way you think.

 Treatment for AIDS